 Justification of Red List Category

 This species has an extremely large range, and hence does not approach the thresholds for Vulnerable under the range size criterion (Extent of Occurrence <20,000 km2 combined with a declining or fluctuating range size, habitat extent/quality, or population size and a small number of locations or severe fragmentation).
-The population trend is not known, but the population is not believed to be decreasing sufficiently rapidly to approach the thresholds under the population trend criterion (>30% decline over ten years or three generations).
+The population trend is considered to be increasing, hence the species does not approach the threshold for listing as Vulnerable under the population trend criterion (>30% decline over ten years or three generations).
 The population size is extremely large, and hence does not approach the thresholds for Vulnerable under the population size criterion (<10,000 mature individuals with a continuing decline estimated to be >10% in ten years or three generations, or with a specified population structure).
 For these reasons the species is evaluated as Least Concern.

-The species has a large range, breeding across the tundra of Canada, Alaska (USA), and wintering in southern North America including Mexico, and formerly Japan.
+The species has a large range, breeding across the tundra of Canada, Alaska (U.S.A.), and wintering in southern North America including Mexico.
+The species has also been reintroduced to the Kuril Islands, and wintering birds have returned to Japan (and these are assumed to be from this population) (del Hoyo et al. 2018).

 Text account compilers